Tuesday, September 30, 2014

 The most remarkable of the bridges we saw

 Our luck held as we headed north and a faded sign pointing to the Central Zagori revealed itself in the roadside shrubbery.
-Better still, to an information point!
+Better still, to an Information Point!
 Even better, it was open when we arrived!
-A helpful Park Ranger gave us loads of information and, given the time we had to drive the “country roads”, a plan to see the best we could in the time available.
+A helpful Park Ranger gave us loads of brochures & maps and, given the time we had to drive the “country roads”, a plan to see the best we could in the time available.
 We had come for the view of Vikos Gorge, villages of stone mansions set in rugged landscapes (where we should have stayed an extra night!) and the highly romantic packhorse bridges.

 Triple Span hidden in the ravine